 OP: Well, certainly not that taking a step back and thinking about it will do anything about it!
 He’s asking for this!
 And subsequently, ‘they’ are as well!

+Okay, so it’s a little paraphrased.
 Obviously, we could replace every ‘Trump’ with a ‘Hilary’ and still have the same conversation, only a bit more bombastic (SHE’S ALMOST LITERALLY CALLING FOR VIOLENCE! (which Other Person would be right about)).
-Either way, I still come to the same conclusion: that leaders will benefit from partisan politics no matter what, and that after so much time has gone by, when it’s become so ingrained in the national conversation and the thinking of every citizen in the country as the only way to engage in political discussion (by relegating all points to the ‘leaders’), the leaders can only prove that they’re human, by exculpating the will-to-power subconsciously in their attempts to understand the way society works.
+Either way, we still come to the same conclusion: that leaders will benefit from partisan politics no matter what, and that after so much time has gone by, when it’s become so ingrained in the national conversation and the thinking of every citizen in the country as the only way to engage in political discussion (by relegating all points to the ‘leaders’), the leaders can only prove that they’re human, by exculpating the will-to-power subconsciously in their attempts to understand the way society works.

-I’m not actually totally sure what I’m trying to say here, but I do know that any philosophy which tries to purport its dissenters as insane, ridiculous, or less-than-human is one only worth reading to put it into context.
-If people think a certain way, and especially a large group of people, there must be something to learn from it, and you’re certainly not going to get to it if you write those people off as non-human- they’re not going to talk to you!
-As crazy as it may sound, not everyone is that into politics, not everyone is trying to have an argument.
+I’m not actually totally sure what I’m trying to say here (…), but I do know that any philosophy which tries to purport its dissenters as insane, ridiculous, or less-than-human is one only worth reading to put it into context.
+If people think a certain way, and especially a large group of people, there must be something to learn from it, and you’re certainly not going to get to it if you write those people off as non-human /> they’re not going to talk to you, dawg!
+As crazy as it may sound, not everyone is that into politics, not everyone is trying to have an argument, and they shouldn’t be, that’s how humans have been able to get to where they are today (like: not being barbarians): accepting that we’re not the best at everything.
 Most people just want to say their peace, and hope everything is worked out by those who do want to argue and read more.
 And it’s up to those people (us) to do what’s necessary.